kmarkeybraves/Justin-Watkins.github.io/03-ExploringYourData.md

 ## Summarizing the data

 This section will make heavy use of an R package that we have already seen named `dplyr` [@R-dplyr].
 We'll use `dplyr` because it is easy to read and is performant on most data sets that you'll encounter.
 We'll also reference a couple of other packages that are useful for summarizing data such as `psych` [@R-psych].
-Summarizing data is often an accouterment to graphs.
-You don't always have to do it, but you will find yourself doing often.
+Summarizing data is often an accoutrement to graphs.
+You don't always have to do it, but you will find yourself doing it often.

-Let's create simple summary of ticket sales by the day of the week using `dplyr`.
+Let's create a simple summary of ticket sales by the day of the week using `dplyr`.

 ```r